+Black, Mann & Graham, L.L.P.
+Texas Home Equity Lending April 17, 2013 Page 10 of 60 Pages

+See also, citing the Texas Supreme Court decision in the LaSalle Bank case, supra, as authority: Johnson v.
+National City Mortgage Co., 2009 WL 2982783, 62 Collier Bankr.Cas.2d 1380 (Bkrtcy.E.D.Tex.-Sherman Division 2009) in which the court applied the doctrine of equitable subrogation to an invalidly made home equity loan that had paid off a pre-existing valid purchase money loan; In re Harmon, 444 B.R.
+696 (Bankr.S.D.Tex.
+2011), infra in Section II.K.1.
-3. AMC Mortgage Services, Inc. v.
-Benny [Watts], No. 05-07-00874-CV, (Tex.App.-Dallas, 2008), involves a superiority of lien and title dispute between AMC, et al., and Watts, et al., in which the court denied AMC equitable subrogation to the first lien purchase money loan paid off with the proceeds of AMC's home equity loan because the home equity loan documents did not specifically mention that the home equity loan proceeds paid off the prior lien.
-Because the sequence of events is important to understanding this case, they are summarized as follows:

-(1) In 1996 Gonzalez purchased the property with a first lien purchase money loan from Long Beach Mortgage and a second lien purchase money loan from Smith (the seller) that stated it was subordinate to the Long Beach loan.

-(2) In 1999 Gonzalez refinanced the Long Beach loan with a loan from Ameriquest, which contained language renewing and extending the Long Beach loan.
-Ameriquest filed a release of lien for the Long Beach loan.

-(3) In 2000 and, again, in 2003 Gonzalez obtain a home equity loan from Ameriquest.
-The 2000 home equity loan paid off Ameriquest's 1999 renewal and extension loan, but did not contain any renewal and extension language.
-Ameriquest filed a release of lien for the 1999 loan.
-Ameriquest's 2003 home equity loan paid off its 2000 home equity loan and Ameriquest filed a release of lien for its 2000 home equity loan.

-(4) Both the 2000 and the 2003 home equity deeds of trust contained a subrogation provision subrogating the lender to all prior rights, superior title, and liens regardless whether they were assigned to the lender or released.

-(5) In 2004 Gonzalez defaulted on the Smith loan, and the property was foreclosed and sold to the foreclosing lender.

-(6) In May 2005 Watts purchased the property with a loan from Argent Mortgage.
+- 3. AMC Mortgage Services, Inc. v.
+Watts, 260 S.W.3d 582 (Tex.App.-Dallas, 2008, no pet.), involved a superiority of lien and title dispute, in which the court denied Ameriquest Mortgage Company's ("Ameriquest") equitable subrogation to the first lien purchase money loan paid off with the proceeds of Ameriquest's home equity loan because the home equity loan documents did not specifically mention that the home equity loan proceeds paid off the prior lien.
+The following sequence of events is important in understanding this case: - (1) In 1996 Gonzalez purchased the property with a first lien purchase money loan from Long Beach Mortgage and a second lien purchase money loan from Smith (the seller), which provided that it was subordinate to the Long Beach loan. - (2) In 1999 Gonzalez refinanced the Long Beach loan with a loan from Ameriquest that contained renewal and extension language for the Long Beach loan.
+Ameriquest filed a release of lien for the Long Beach loan. - (3) In 2000 and, again, in 2003, Gonzalez obtain a home equity loan from Ameriquest.
+The 2000 home equity loan paid off Ameriquest's 1999 renewal and extension loan, but did not contain renewal and extension language for the 1999 loan.
+Ameriquest filed a release of lien for the 1999 renewal and extension loan.
+Ameriquest's 2003 home equity loan paid off the 2000 home equity loan for which Ameriquest filed a release of lien.
+The 2003 home equity loan did not contain any renewal and extension language for the 2000 home equity loan that was paid off. - (4) Both the 2000 and the 2003 home equity deeds of trust contained a subrogation provision subrogating the lender to all prior rights, superior title, and liens regardless whether they were assigned to the lender or released. - (5) In 2004 Gonzalez defaulted on the Smith loan, and the property was foreclosed and sold to the foreclosing lender. - (6) In May 2005 Watts purchased the property with a loan from Argent Mortgage.
 In December 2005 Ameriquest foreclosed on its 2003 home equity loan.
-In February 2006 Ameriquest sought to evict Watts and Watts filed this suit to establish Watts' superior interest in the property.

-Watts assert that the 1996 Smith deed of trust (under which Watts took title after its foreclosure) was superior to the 2003 home equity deed of trust, while AMC assert that both the 2000 and 2003 deeds of trust (although later in time) are superior under the doctrine of equitable subrogation because, as reflected in the above summarized chain of title, the 2000 and 2003 deeds of trust paid off and, thus, were subrogated to the 1996 Long Beach loan.
+Watts asserted that the 1996 Smith deed of trust (under which Watts took title after foreclosure) was superior to the 2003 home equity deed of trust, while Ameriquest asserted that both the 2000 and 2003 deeds of trust (although later in time) are superior under the doctrine of equitable subrogation because the 2000 and 2003 home equity loans paid off and, thus, were subrogated to the 1996 first lien Long Beach loan.